allegheny-college-cmpsc-200-fall-2023/course-materials/README.md

 * Identify levels of the Memory Hierarchy and the implications of using the various levels to implement high-performance programs
 * Develop C and Assembly language programs which use the appropriate levels of the Memory Hierarchy and processor registers to create performant, executable programs and arithmetic logic units
 * Describe and use parallel processing techniques to increase a program’s performance and efficiency
-* Integrate third-party hardware and software components with original C language code to develop hardware-based, performant computational projects
+* Design and test digital circuits using the Verilog hardware design language (HDL)

 ### Required materials